Skip to content

 Concurrence with Result Offences and Forgery

-Alongside this, concurrence with documentary forgery (Articles 390 and following CC) is common where the intruder displays a fake degree, certificates or non-existent professional-body seals, as is fraud (Articles 248 and following CC) where fees are obtained through deception as to qualification.
+Alongside this, concurrence with documentary forgery (Articles 390 and following CP) is common where the intruder displays a fake degree, certificates or non-existent professional-body seals, as is fraud (Articles 248 and following CP) where fees are obtained through deception as to qualification.
 Each of these offences has its own intent and its own evidential burden; a rigorous defence requires identifying which facts support each charge and resisting the automatic stacking of offences that the prosecution sometimes proposes.

 Expert Evidence and the Defence Counter-Report